Simon- The Stables Manager

 What really inspired me to come to the Torridon was the amazing location and what the resort has to offer; a kitchen garden capable of delivering food all year long to the restaurant, cows and pigs that are being fed on site, overall a big use of our local suppliers.
 At the same time, the whisky bar was very attractive!

-You used to work at the fine-dining 1887. how does your work differ at the Torridon Inn in comparison?
+You used to work at the fine-dining 1887. how does your work differ at The Stables in comparison?

-I have been given more responsibility and autonomy by working at the Torridon Inn.
+I have been given more responsibility and autonomy by working at The Stables.
 The atmosphere we have at the Inn is more relaxed even though the standards we fix are high.
 Details of service are more informal, but the overall experience stays the same.
 Secondly, the reception aspect at the Inn is more important than what I have experienced at the 1887.

-What made you want to work at the Torridon Inn?
+What made you want to work at The Stables?

 The challenge of bringing the Inn to becoming an even higher standard, and the responsibility that goes with it in terms of service, team leading, environmental footprint, and marketing.
 I have the opportunity to understand what it is to run a business from top to bottom, day to day.